Bryanoxx/split-testing/README.md

 ## Todo

-- Adding a test library for validating the methods and the randomness
+- Adding a test library for having a more secure library